2 Probability

 2.3 Probability mass and density function

-For a discrete random variable we define the event \(A = \{x: x=a\} = \{a\}\) and get the probability \[ \text{Pr}(A) = \text{Pr}(x=a) = f(a) \] directly from the probability mass function (pmf), here denoted by lower case \(f\) (but we frequently also use \(p\) or \(q\)).
+For a discrete random variable we define the event \(A = \{x: x=a\} = \{a\}\) (corresponding to a single elementary event) and get the probability \[ \text{Pr}(A) = \text{Pr}(x=a) = f(a) \] directly from the probability mass function (pmf).
 The pmf has the property that \(\sum_{x \in \Omega} f(x) = 1\) and that \(f(x) \in [0,1]\).

-For continuous random variables we need to use a probability density function (pdf) instead.
-We define the event \(A = \{x: a < x \leq a + da\}\) as an infinitesimal interval and then assign the probability \[ \text{Pr}(A) = \text{Pr}( a < x \leq a + da) = f(a) da \,. \] The pdf has the property that \(\int_{x \in \Omega} f(x) dx = 1\) but in contrast to a pmf the density \(f(x)\geq 0\) may take on values larger than 1.
+For continuous random variables employ a probability density function (pdf) instead.
+We define the event \(A = \{x: a < x \leq a + da\}\) (corresponding to an infinitesimal interval) and then assign the probability \[ \text{Pr}(A) = \text{Pr}( a < x \leq a + da) = f(a) da \,. \] Similarly, the probability of the event \(A = \{x:a_1 < x \leq a_2 \}\) is given by \[ \text{Pr}(A) = \text{Pr}( a_1 < x \leq a_2) = \int_{a_1}^{a_2} f(a) da \,. \] The pdf has the property that \(\int_{x \in \Omega} f(x) dx = 1\) but in contrast to a pmf the density \(f(x)\geq 0\) may take on values larger than 1.

 Figure 2.1 (first row) illustrates the pdmf for a continuous and discrete random variable.

-2.4 Distribution function
+2.4 Cumulative distribution function

-As alternative to using the pdmf we may use a distribution function to describe the random variable.
-This assumes that an ordering exist so that we can define the event \(A = \{x: x \leq a \}\) and compute its probability as \[ F(a) = \text{Pr}(A) = \text{Pr}( x \leq a ) = \begin{cases} \sum_{x \in A} f(x) & \text{discrete case} \\ \int_{x \in A} f(x) dx & \text{continuous case} \\ \end{cases} \] This is known as cumulative distribution function (cdf) and is denoted by upper case \(F\) (or \(P\) and \(Q\)).
-By construction the distribution function is monotonically non-decreasing and its value ranges from 0 to 1.
-For a discrete random variable the distribution function \(F(a)\) is a step function with jumps of size \(f(\omega_i)\) at the elementary outcomes \(\omega_i\).
+As alternative to the pdmf we can describe the random variable using a cumulative distribution function (cdf).
+This requires an ordering so that we can define the event \(A = \{x: x \leq a \}\) and compute its probability as \[ F(a) = \text{Pr}(A) = \text{Pr}( x \leq a ) = \begin{cases} \sum_{x \in A} f(x) & \text{discrete case} \\ \int_{x \in A} f(x) dx & \text{continuous case} \\ \end{cases} \] Th cdf is denoted by the same letter as the pdmf but in upper case (usually \(F\), \(P\) and \(Q\)).
+By construction the cumulative distribution function is monotonically non-decreasing and its value ranges from 0 to 1.
+For a discrete random variable \(F(a)\) is a step function with jumps of size \(f(\omega_i)\) at the elementary outcomes \(\omega_i\).

-With its help we can compute the probability of an interval as \[ \text{Pr}( a_1 < x \leq a_2 ) = F(a_2)-F(a_1) \,. \]
+With the help of the cdf we can compute the probability of the event \(A = \{x:a_1 < x \leq a_2 \}\) simply as \[ \text{Pr}( A ) = F(a_2)-F(a_1) \,. \] This works both for discrete and continuous random variables.

 Figure 2.1 (second row) illustrates the distribution function for a continuous and discrete random variable.